mcc-us/bookkeeping/_pages/1-glossary.md

 77. *Sales Returns and Allowances*: A contra revenue account combining sales returns and allowances to calculate net sales.

 78. *Salvage Value*: An asset's estimated resale or scrap value at the end of its useful life, usually after Depreciation, **Scrap value**.

+1. *Schedule of accounts payable*: A list of all balances owed to creditors

 79. *Service business*: A business that sells services